 If you want to start a fight at the next party you go to, bring up birthing politics.
 Hospital or Home.
 Drug-Free or Epidural.
 Birth Tub or Stirrups.
 But not so long ago, there was only one option.
-It was called, Your Doing This Now, Whether You Want To or Not.
+It was called, You're Doing This Now, Whether You Want To or Not.

 I have no problem stating my personal preference for a natural, drug-free, non-hospitalized birth.
 The scientific and statistical evidence supports that, if all goes well, this is the ultimate in "healthy" experience for the mother and child.

 One of the biggest supporting arguments of natural and non-hospital births is that the birthing process is a instinctual and natural event, happening for hundreds of thousands of years without outside aid.
 This is true.
 But there are many additional things the hunter-and-gathering mother were also doing that prepared the delivering muscles much better.